riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 forms:

-  * Raw dumps are most consistently available (in various forms, such as pagecounts-raw and pagecounts-all-sites) since September 23, 2014, but these are difficult to manage due to their large file sizes.
+  * Raw dumps are most consistently available (in various forms, such as pagecounts-raw, pagecounts-all-sites, and pageviews) since September 23, 2014, but these are difficult to manage due to their large file sizes.
   * From stats.grok.se, for desktop pageviews through December 2015.
   * From the Wikimedia Pageview API starting July 1, 2015.